Some effective estimates for Andr\'e-Oort in $Y(1)^n$: Estimates for positive-dimensional special subvarieties

 We now show how Lemma~\ref{lem:qsp-bound} implies Theorem~\ref{thm:Xsp-dim+}.

 \begin{proof}[Proof of Theorem~\ref{thm:Xsp-dim+}] We proceed by induction on $\dim X$.
 Let $V\in X^\sp$.
-Then certainly $V\subset X^\qsp$, and replacing $X$ by the irreducible component of $X^\qsp$ that contains $V$ we may assume without loss of generality that $X$ is irreducible and $X=X^\qsp$ (the crucial bound on the degree in this reduction follows from Lemma~\ref{lem:qsp-bound}).
+Then certainly $V\subset X^\wsp$, and replacing $X$ by the irreducible component of $X^\wsp$ that contains $V$ we may assume without loss of generality that $X$ is irreducible and $X=X^\wsp$ (the crucial bound on the degree in this reduction follows from Lemma~\ref{lem:qsp-bound}).

-Every point of $X$ is contained in a quasi-special subvariety.
-Every quasi-special subvariety $W\subset X$ satisfies one of the following conditions: \begin{enumerate} \item $W$ is invariant under the vector field $\pd{}{x_i}$ for some $i$. \item The equation $\Phi_N(x_i,x_j)$ vanishes identically on $W$, for some $N\in\N$ and $i\neq j$. \end{enumerate} The set of points of $W$ that contain the $\pd{}{x_i}$-trajectory is easily seen to be Zariski closed (see e.g. Lemma~\ref{lem:red-degree}, although this case is completely elementary).
+Every point of $X$ is contained in a weakly-special subvariety.
+Every weakly-special subvariety $W\subset X$ satisfies one of the following conditions: \begin{enumerate} \item Up to reordering the coordinates, $W$ is of the form $W'\times Y(1)$. \item The equation $\Phi_N(x_i,x_j)$ vanishes identically on $W$, for some $N\in\N$ and $i\neq j$. \end{enumerate} If $W\subset X$ satisfies condition 1 then $X$ contains the trajectory of $\pd{}{x_i}$ (for some $i$) through every point of $W$.
+The set of points where this happens is easily seen to be Zariski closed (see e.g. Lemma~\ref{lem:red-degree}, although this case is completely elementary).
 The zeros of $\Phi_N(x_i,x_j)$ are certainly also Zariski closed.
-We thus see that $X$ is the union of a countable collection of Zariski closed subset, and since $X$ is irrediclbe we conclude that in fact one of the conditions 1--2 above holds identically on $X$.
+We thus see that $X$ is the union of a countable collection of Zariski closed subsets, and since $X$ is irrediclbe we conclude that in fact one of the conditions 1--2 holds identically with $W$ replaced by $X$.

 Suppose that the second conditions is satisfied identically on $X$.
 Up to reordering the coordinates we may suppose that $(i,j)=(n-1,n)$.
 Then the projection to first $n-1$ coordinates gives a finite map $\pi:X\to X'$ where $X'=\pi(X)$, and the degree of this map is bounded above by $\deg X$.
 We apply the inductive hypothesis to $X'$ to obtain a collection $\{X'_\beta\}$.
 We define the collection $\{X_\alpha\}$ to be the collection of irreducible components of $\pi^{-1}(X'_\beta)$ for all $\beta$.
 Since $\Phi_N(x_n,x_{n-1})$ vanishes identically on $X$ it follows that indeed each such component is of the required special form (where $x_n$ belongs to the same ``block'' as $x_{n-1}$).
 Since $\pi(V)\subset X'$ is special it follows by induction that it belongs to some $X'_\beta$, and consequently $V$ belongs to some $X_\alpha$ as required.